ojensen5115/ojensen5115.github.io/_posts/2017-01-02-iron-getting-started.md

 ```
 let params = req.get_ref::<Params>().unwrap();
-match params.find(&["data"]) {
+let data = match params.find(&["data"]) {
     Some(&Value::String(ref data)) => data.clone().to_string(),
-    _ => return Ok(Response::with((status::BadRequest, "No paste data submitted.\n")))
+    _ => return Ok(Response::with((status::BadRequest, "No data.\n")))
 }
 ```

 Not the cleanest looking code.
 I'm still not entirely sure how to get at query parameters (e.g. `/somepage?param=value`) but I didn't give it too much effort.
 I suppose in theory the language identifier for syntax highlighting ought to be a query parameter instead of a URL segment, but I find I don't actually care that much.
+Query parameters seem pretty out of favor SEO-wise anyway.

-Finally, creating actual responses is a little bit more verbose than I would like.
+Creating actual responses is also a little bit more verbose than I would like.
 It's

 ```
 Ok(Response::with((status::Ok, "response body")))